 preparation of and distribution to the SC Members any notices received by the Company or otherwise called for by this Agreement to be given by the Company;

-preparation and approval of official correspondence from the SC to the Operations Manager and other parties.
+preparation and approval of official correspondence from the SC to the Executive Director and other parties.

 The Secretary may call upon the Operations Unit for staff support, including but not limited to taking and transcribing minutes of SC meetings, and distribution of materials to the SC Members and Federation Participants.

-Assistant Secretary

-The Assistant Secretary shall act in the absence of the Secretary at the request of the Chair.

-Treasurer

-The Treasurer is responsible for the fiscal affairs of the Company.
-The Treasurer shall report quarterly to the SC on the financial state of the InCommon LLC.
-The Treasurer shall work with the Operations Manager to review financial reports of income, fund accounts, and expenditures and annual financial audits.
-The Treasurer shall bring to the attention of the SC any potential issue or concern that might impact the fiscal soundness of the InCommon LLC.
-The Treasurer may call upon the Operations Unit for staff support as needed.
-All decisions as to accounting matters, except as specifically provided to the contrary in the Agreement or herein, shall be made by the Steering Committee (§7.03).

-Meetings
+Executive DirectorMeetings

 The Steering Committee shall meet regularly no less frequently than each quarter of each fiscal year at a time and place to be determined by the SC.
-Additional meetings may be called upon request to the Chair by at least two SC Members, The Member, or the Operations Manager.
+Additional meetings may be called upon request to the Chair by at least two SC Members, The Member, or the Executive Director.
 Such additional meetings shall require at least ten (10) days advance notice to all SC Members, except in the case of an emergency as described below.
 Meetings may be held in person or by conference call or other electronic means that allow full participation by Steering Committee Members, or any combination of the foregoing.

 The Chair may declare an emergency meeting of the SC to address any issue for which, in the sole discretion of the Chair, it is critical that the advice or decision of the SC be obtained in fewer than 10 days.
-No other business may be conducted at such a meeting.
+The notice of any emergency meeting shall designate the matter or matters to be addressed in the emergency meeting.No other business may be conducted at such a meeting.
 The Chair, and/or his or her designee(s), shall use their best efforts to contact all SC Members to schedule and/or declare the date and time of the emergency meeting prior to the meeting.

 A quorum of the SC, defined as more than 50% of the SC Members, is required in order to take action on matters before the InCommon SC.
 Any authority to take action ascribed to the SC in these Bylaws may be taken by a quorum of the SC unless explicitly stated otherwise.
 If a quorum is not present at the time designated for a meeting, discussion may still take place but no minutes of that meeting need be made available to parties external to the SC.
 If the meeting thus abrogated was one of the required periodic meetings of the SC, the Chair shall schedule another SC meeting as soon as possible to satisfy the required meeting frequency.